fiskaltrust/release-notes/portal/portal-sprint-101.md

 **Usability improvements**

-In this sprint, we have introduced several usability improvements including improving the overall performance..
+In this sprint, we have introduced several usability improvements including improving the overall performance.

 ## Features